 Tatiana Eva-Marie and the Avalon Jazz Band

-After performing at the New Orleans Jazz and Heritage Festival in 2018, Tatiana Eva-Marie fell in love with New Orleans culture and formed strong collaborations with local jazz musicians, such as clarinetist Evan Christopher and singer Sasha Masakowski.
-Tatiana and her band’s new project aims to explore the musical connections between France and Louisiana, from Sidney Bechet to Django Reinhardt – including her own Parisian and New Orleanian-inspired original compositions – and involving a cast of musicians from the Old Continent and the New World, celebrating a common heritage and love for revelry.
+After performing at the New Orleans Jazz and Heritage Festival in 2018, Tatiana Eva-Marie fell in love with New Orleanian culture and formed strong collaborations with local musicians, namely clarinetist Evan Christopher and singer Sasha Masakowski.
+Tatiana’s new project aims to explore the musical connections between France and Louisiana, from Sidney Bechet to Django Reinhardt – including original compositions – and involving a cast of musicians from the Old Continent and the New World come together to celebrate a common heritage and a love for passion and revelry.